lyndskg/100-Projects-of-Code/10. Blog/README.md

 $ bundle exec jekyll serve
 ```

-And congrats!
+Et voilà!
 Your blog is now available to access and browse at the URL "http://localhost:4000."

 However, if you'd like to serve this program on a different host or port, you can simply use the "--host" and/or "--port" switches:

 ```
 # Site 1